 - videos play both inline and by clicking the title to link to the full screen view

 Access Storyboard Edit Settings

 Users who have Admin rights have a Storyboard link in their Toolbar, as circled in the image below.
 These roles include Super Admin, Administrator, Site Owner, and Storyboard Editor.
 Learn more about User Rights in the Security Tab article.

-When an Admin clicks the Storyboard icon in the Toolbar, existing Stories will then show two additional icons as shown below - Edit (1) and Delete (2).
+When an Admin clicks the Storyboard icon in the Toolbar, existing Stories will then have two additional icons as shown below - Edit (1) and Delete (2).
 Additional links to Add Story (3) and Edit All Stories (4) also appear.
 Learn more about editing and deleting Stories in the article 'Add and Edit Stories in the Storyboard'.

 Edit Access Conflicts

 If another Admin is already editing a Storyboard, when the icon is clicked in the Toolbar, the message below will display.
 At this point it's up to the user to either click CANCEL and let the other Admin continue their work, or proceed as editor by clicking CONFIRM.

 Add & Edit Storyboard on a Site

 There are two key steps to having Storyboard show on a site: adding Stories, and checking the box to Show Storyboard (available when in edit mode).
 Both actions are necessary, though you can prepare the Storyboard behind-the-scenes by creating and publishing Stories before checking the box to Show Storyboard.

 We recommend including multiple Stories in a Storyboard for the best appearance.